baumrock/RockPageBuilder/README.md

 * You will get cleaner code (OOP)
 * Since all blocks are ProcessWire Pages under the hood they are super easy to handle via API or via RockMigrations

-## Limitations
+## Limitations/issues

+- create new block, then click X --> item is added but not visible --> closing modal should trigger page reload!
-Seems that showIf does not work with RockMatrix?
+- Seems that showIf does not work with RockMatrix?
 MPN AnchorHeadline

 ## RockMatrix vs. RepeaterMatrix